What To Bring To Classes

 A 4-6ft nylon or leather leash (no flexi/extendable/retractable leashes).

 Your dog should be wearing a regular flat collar that does not include a sliding plastic snap (these have been known to pop open/break and are potentially dangerous as a result).
-A martingale collar, body harness or head halter are acceptable as long as they are fitted correctly and not used in a manner to correct, cause pain or punish the dog.
+A well fitted body harness is also accepted/preferred.
+A martingale collar or head halter are acceptable as long as they are fitted correctly and not used in a manner to correct, cause pain, fear or punish the dog.

 Note: The following are strictly prohibited; any and all shock equipment, choke chains, slip collars, pinch/prong collars and retractable leashes and any tool or technique designed or used in a manner to cause injury, pain or fear to a dog.
 For more information visit the Resources Page on our website for detailed links/research.